CS-Martin/nest-bookstore-api/README.md

 > <sup>Short Description</sup>

 This is a nestjs exercise.
-Just a simple bookstore application with CRUD functionalities where user may add and delete authors and books.
+Just a simple bookshelf application with CRUD functionalities where user may add and delete authors and books.

 > <sup>Sample Screenshot</sup>
 ![Alt text](client/public/images/home-sample-screenshot.png)